compscikaran/software-design-perspective/README.md

-# Senior Design Perspective
+# Software Design and Engineering Perspectives
-A collection of talks / podcasts which help you upgrade your thought process
+A collection of talks / podcasts which I found to be profoundly impactful in shaping my thought process and engineering philosophy